CHEM 110 : Chemistry of the Living World

 Final Exam

 A student must pass both the theory component and the practical component to gain an overall pass.
-The theory component is composed of quiz, term test, and final exam.
-The practical component is composed of laboratory experiments and assignment.
+The theory component is composed of quiz, term test, assignment and final exam.
+The practical component is composed of laboratory experiments and associated tasks.

 Regular attendance at scheduled workshops will allow students to qualify for plussage.
 Plussage allows students to reweight the test/exam contribution of their final grade from 15:50 to 0:65 if their exam mark is higher than their mid-term test mark.